Refugee status and affective disorders

 We used data from the Swedish population registers, which includes all individuals living in Sweden, and collect information on age, sex, migration status, education, income, and health care.
 We included 1.3 million people born between 1984 and 1997.

-Exposures - Refugee status & region We classified all participants by refugee status: (1) refugee migrants, (2) non-refugee migrants, or (3) Swedish-born to two Swedish-born parents.
+Exposures: Refugee status & region We classified all participants by refugee status:

-We excluded children of migrants (individuals with one or more migrant parents), and anyone withouyt a residence permit (e.g. asylum-seekers do not receive a residence permit until a decision has been made on their asylum application.
+We excluded children of migrants (individuals with one or more migrant parents), and anyone without a residence permit (e.g. asylum-seekers do not receive a residence permit until a decision has been made on their asylum application.
 The registers also do not contain information on undocumented migrants or temporary visitors).

 Psychiatric outcomes: We identified all cases of affective psychotic disorder and non-psychotic bipolar disorder, as recorded in the inpatient and outpatient electronic health records.
 We excluded anyone who had been diagnosed with non-affective psychotic disorder from this analysis.